ericcong/scripts/README.md

 Here are some scripts I wrote for the convenience of life.

-- mkicon.py: Generate a round png icon with text on it
+- mkicon: Generate a round png icon with text on it
-- texinit: Generate a scaffold for LaTeX
+- init-tex: Generate a scaffold for LaTeX
+- init-java: Generate a scaffold for Java